nawaya040/HMPT/README.md

 install_github("nawaya040/SMCMP")
 ```

-The program code for the numerical experiments in Awaya and Ma (2020) is available in an independent repository
+The program code for the numerical experiments in Awaya and Ma (2020) is available at

 https://github.com/MaStatLab/HMPT_experiments.git